Is It True That You Begin to Digest Coconut Oil in the MOUTH? And Other Reader Questions

 Did you know that the fatty acids in coconut oil move passively (without any help from bile salts) from the digestive tract into the bloodstream?
 This makes coconut oil a good choice for just about anyone who is cleansing, fighting Candida overgrowth, or repairing the gut lining.

-We Begin to Digest Fat—In the Mouth?
+We Begin to Digest Coconut Oil—In the Mouth?

 The best part about coconut oil is that it contains fatty acids that naturally fight bacterial and fungal infection.
 Coconut oil’s antimicrobial activity is strongest once we break the oil down into its fatty acid building blocks.
 The great news is that this begins immediately in the mouth.